 - Hahn is a bioinformatics researcher who studies the evolution and function of sex chromosomes and the role of gene networks in sexual differentiation in the genomes of several model systems, including humans.

-- Heiman neuroendocrine changes postpartum and the role of oxytocin in post-partum depression in humans.
+- Heiman studies neuroendocrine changes postpartum and the role of oxytocin in post-partum depression in humans.